 - Being very clingy to a family member

 Why Does Storm Anxiety Develop?

-Like most dog behavioral issues, storm anxiety can be caused by a variety of things.
-Noise phobias are very common in dogs, and a dog with general issues with sirens, vacuum cleaners, or other noisy things will often develop issues with thunder at some point in their life.
+Like most dog behavioral issues, storm anxiety is the result of a variety of things.
+Noise phobias are prevalent in dogs, with general problems with sirens, vacuum cleaners, or other noises will often develop issues with thunder at some point in their lives.
 Dogs are also capable of sensing changes in barometric pressure.
-Pressure changes right before a storm can be noticed by your dog as a pre-cursor that the scary thunder is coming.
-This can lead your dog to get more and more anxious before the storm even gets there.
-Think of somebody that is scared of public speaking.
-They generally aren’t nervous right when they get on stage, they tend to get anxious in advance because they know what is coming.
+Pressure changes right before your dog can notice a storm as a pre-cursor that the scary thunder is coming.
+This sequence can lead your dog to get more and more anxious before the thunderstorm gets here.
+Think of somebody scared of public speaking.
+They generally aren’t nervous right when they get on stage.
+They tend to get anxious in advance because they know what is coming.

 A genetic component can also come into play.
-Dogs who are naturally nervous about new things or stressed when their environment changed are prime candidates to develop storm issues.
+Dogs naturally nervous about new things or stressed when their environment changes are prime candidates to develop storm issues.

 Why Is Storm Anxiety So Hard to Treat?

 Storm anxiety is an issue that is very difficult to fix for a variety of reasons.
 We treat any behavior with a genetic component through management.
 We cannot change who the dog is as an individual, nor alter their genetic makeup.
 Another thing to keep in mind is that storms are very unpredictable in terms of when they happen.
 If you are working with a dog scared of ambulance sirens, you can somewhat control training sessions to include them.
 You can take your dog to the sidewalk outside of the hospital, and you know that you will get the chance to work on desensitizing your dog to the sirens because an ambulance will come by sooner or later.